 The traditional Indian method of YSA Market castor oil extraction

-- Oils such as sesame oil, coconut oil or peanut oil have high nutrient value and hot pressed extraction of these oils may cause destruction of all the healthy nutrients present.
-However, Castor oil consists of a poisonous toxin called ricin and hence the cold pressed extraction is not ideal for castor oil extraction.
+- Oils such as sesame oil, coconut oil, or peanut oil have high nutrient value and hot-pressed extraction of these oils may cause destruction of all the healthy nutrients present.
+However, this particular oil consists of a poisonous toxin called ricin, and hence the cold-pressed extraction is not ideal for oil extraction.

 - Traditional Indian Method involves briefly roasting the castor seeds and then pounding them in a mortar.

-- Heavy amounts of water or tender coconut water is then added and the mixture is boiled.
+- Heavy amounts of water or tender coconut water are then added and the mixture is boiled.

 - The decanted oil from this process is free of the poisonous toxin “ricin” and highly beneficial for health.